WarrenWilkinson/music-engine/README.md

 # music-engine
 An attempt to wire up pipewire with common-lisp and sooperlooper.

+## Notes on AI

+Based on clean input from my voice, and knowledge of my songs, an AI could be trained to determine the lyrics to display.

+Similarly, based on intensity and the above, a selection of a visual could be made.

+Finally a generic audio visualization could be selected and applied to the visual.

 ## Notes on the buttons

 Tomorrow, maybe synthesize my notes out of this file and proceed with